- John Appleby made many claims about HANA.

 Furthermore, BW has abysmal development productivity.
 HANA would simplify this, but there are far better data warehouses on the market that would reduce the built times even more than Appleby’s dubious reduction.

-The question should arise, that if one wants better report development productivity, why have one of the least productive data warehouses in the BW?
+If one wants better report development productivity, why have one of the least productive data warehouses in the BW?
 Put another way, if report development productivity was a focus, why was BW chosen by the customer in the first place?

 This is usually enough to pay for SAP HANA on its own, several times over.